MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 4. Attach any [log files](#log-files) associated to the conversion.
 You can find the logs in the folder provided above.
 5. Attach the converted MSIX package (if possible).
 6. Click **Submit**.

+You can also send us feedback by going to Feedback tab under Settings.
+> [!NOTE]
+> It may take 24 hours for your feedback to get to us.
+Therefore if you are using a VM to convert.
+You may want to keep your VM on and in it's state for 24 hours after conversion.